-Now, whereas what I don’t mean is that your Airbnb should become a party property, you should have friendly cancellation policies, loose house rules, and cheap fees to start with.
+Now, what I don’t mean is that your Airbnb should become a party property, you should have friendly cancellation policies, loose house rules, and cheap fees to start with.
 Again, this will build your review base, and then once you start to rank through Airbnb’s review and quality rating you can tighten things up.

 9. Allow one-night stays for more bookings.

 Even though they are less profitable due to higher cleaning costs, one-night stays can help you improve your search results tremendously.
 You will also get more bookings due to one-night stays and more reviews as well.
-At least 50% of our bookings are one night stays, and to people who say that this will increase their cleaning bills too much, actually, people who stay one night make hardly any mess and are easy to change over.
+At least 50% of our bookings are one-night stays, and to people who say that this will increase their cleaning bills too much, actually, people who stay one night make hardly any mess and are easy to change over.
 You can also attract a ton of business travelers this way.

 10. Make sure Instant Book is available.

 A lot of Airbnb hosts refuse to allow Instant Book because it might seem intrusive at first.
-But if you allow it, you’ll show you are willing to be flexible to clients.
+But if you allow it, you’ll show you are willing to be flexible with clients.
 This will increase your customer base.
 And it will result in better search results.
 It’s also an untapped market: travelers under strict time frames often need Instant Book.

-It is still possible to control who can book this way by adding requirements for guests’ verifications, so I would strongly encourage you to do this.
+It is still possible to control who can book this way by adding requirements for guests’ verifications, so I strongly encourage you to do this.

 11. Be quick to reply.